AntonRize/WILL/index.md

 # WILL Geometry Research

-**This work is not the product of formal academic research, institutional funding, or collaboration with established scientific communities.
-It is the result of personal inquiry, curiosity, and an ongoing attempt to understand the fundamental nature of space, time, and energy from the most elementary and geometric principles.**

-**The motivation behind this framework is rooted in a deep philosophical belief that the structure of the Universe must, at its core, can be described without arbitrary parameters, assumptions, or external mathematical constructs.
-It's not an attempt to replace or dispute existing physics but rather to reinterpret it from a geometric and philosophical standpoint:**
+T**This work is not an attempt to replace or dispute existing physics but rather to reinterpret it from a geometric and philosophical standpoint.**
- **The ideal theory should not rely on pre-existing formalism but should emerge naturally from the geometry of the Universe itself.**

 **This work remains an ongoing exploration**